moritzploss/ex-patterns/README.md

 The fact that all `ex-patterns` control flow structures return a result allows for expressive code when they are wrapped in a lambda function with implicit return.
-For example, here is a function `fetchUserData` that makes a call to an external API and -- if all goes well -- returns a welcome message:
+For example, here is a function `processResponse` that makes a call to an external API and -- if all goes well -- returns a welcome message:

 ```javascript